 While the 'abstract syntax' is sufficient to describe conceptual relations of abstract views or the functionality of modeling activities during the process, a semantical relation is needed to define or verify more complex semantical dependencies of views as well as properties of activities (like refining activities or activities not changing the behavior as, e.g., refactoring).
-Since the semantical and the conceptual part of the product model are used differently in the model-based approach, the product model is broken up into two sub-models:
+Since the semantical and the conceptual part of the product model are used differently in the model-based approach, the product model is broken up into two sub models:

-Conceptual model: The conceptual model consists of the modeling concepts and their relations used by the engineer during the development process.
+- Conceptual model: The conceptual model consists of the modeling concepts and their relations used by the engineer during the development process.
 The conceptual model is independent of its concrete syntactic representation used during the development process.
-Typical domain elements for embedded systems are concepts like "component", "port", "channel", "state", or "transition".
-Typical relations are "is_port_of", "is_behavior_of", etc. Figure 2 shows a simplified part of the AutoFocus conceptual model.

-System model: The system, or semantical, model consists of semantical concepts needed to describe the system under development.
+Typical domain elements for embedded systems are concepts like "component", "port", "channel", "state", "transition", etc. Typical relations are "is_port_of", "is_behavior_of", etc. Figure 2 shows a simplified part of the AUTOFOCUS conceptual model.
+Besides those low-level concepts, concepts like "requirement" or "test case" including relations like "discharged_by" or "is_test_case_of" are included. - System model: The system, or semantical, model consists of semantical concepts needed to describe the system under development.
 A typical element is "execution sequence".
 Typical relations are "behavioral refinement" or "temporal refinement".